uboslinux/ubos-docs/sphinx/users/installation/raspberrypi.rst

    and monitor.
 By default, there is no password on the console.

 #.
 Now: wait.
 The Raspberry Pi is not a very fast computer, and UBOS needs to generate
-   a few cryptographic keys before it is ready to use.
+   a few cryptographic keys before it is ready to use and initialize a few other things on the first boot.
 That might take 5 or 10 minutes.
 To determine whether UBOS ready, execute:

    .. code-block:: none